syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ![Hyperlink item type in .NET MAUI AI Assist View](images/assist-items/maui-aiassistview-items-hyperlink.png)

 ## Image item

+The `ImageItem` is used to display an image as a item.
+Using the `Source`, `Size`, and `Aspect` properties, you can display the desired image in the desired height and width as a item in the AI Assist View control.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="25" %}